Thursday, March 20, 2025

 In an earlier post called "The Hole In My Head" I was issuing a warning to family and friends that I felt the oncoming headwind of dementia.
 There is no actual evidence or diagnosis official or otherwise, but one knows oneself, and I'm losing it.
 It really doesn't matter to me if you see it or not, I do.
 Bear with me.

-What am I talking about exactly?
-I've mostly forgotten why I even started writing this down, but one thing that stuck with me during this morning's adventures was how flabbergasted I got doing a few simple things.
-Regardless that part of the challenge was actually technology related, and yes, may have been confusing to your average 60-something senior.
-IT was something I did for a living just a few short years ago, it should have been like riding a bike.
+Now, part of my challenge this morning was actually technology related, and yes, may have been confusing to your average 60-something senior.
+But IT was something I did for a living just a few short years ago, it should have been like riding a bike.
 What was it?
 I was resetting a password!!!
-Three rounds of frustration and at least two tech support phone calls, finally, my wife looked over my shoulder as I did the exact same thing for the third or fourth time - and this time it worked.
+Three rounds of frustration and at least two tech support phone calls, finally, as my wife looked over my shoulder as I did the exact same thing for the third or fourth time - and this time it worked.
 I was the kid with the kindergarten teacher urging me on.
 You're such a good boy, you try so hard.

 Later that morning I was driving down to my hometown, going to a friends place to payback some money I'd borrowed.
 I'd been at his house once before but didn't remember exactly where it was.
 No, that's not the issue, no one can be faulted for not knowing someplace that they've only been to once.
 It was that I was having trouble navigating my hometown, a town that has been etched into my permanent memory.
 Regardless of cosmetic changes my internal compass should have gotten me through that town with my eyes tied behind my back.
 I had taken the fabled 'back roads' to kill time waiting for him to text me the street address.
 There were traffic circles that never existed before, and some new streets and buildings but the land was the land, it covered all the same ground.
 I had trod these acres a thousand times before.
 Somehow, I was LOST?
 Then just as the text dinged, I recognized a landmark and was back going in the right direction.